 Two quick observations:

-1. All the pundits who write or talk about how passive or soft the current generation of sellers is need to get down off their high horses and come to an event like this.
+1. The pundits bemoaning how passive/soft the current generation of sellers is need to get off their high horses.

 Personally, I believe there’s a level of energy and excitement in sales these days that previous generations couldn’t match.
 (Believe me, I’ve lived through a lot of them…)